 The only treatment for celiac disease is a lifelong gluten-free diet.
 Eating gluten, no matter how small the amount, can damage the intestine.

-A gluten-free diet means avoiding all foods that contain wheat (including spelt, triticale and khorasan), rye, and barley.
+A gluten-free diet means avoiding all foods that contain wheat (including spelt and triticale), rye, and barley.

 Despite these restrictions, people with celiac disease can eat a well-balanced diet with a variety of foods, including bread and pasta.
 Many gluten-free products are now made with potato, rice, soy, or bean flour.
 In addition, plains meat, fish, fruits and vegetables do not contain gluten, so celiacs can eat as much of these foods as they like.
 Please follow this link to download Beyond Celiac’s “Getting Started: A Guide to Celiac Disease and the Gluten-Free Diet.”

-Gluten Dude, a celiac disease blogger, compiled symptoms of Celiac Disease from 130+ patients in the spring of 2013 and created the following image (shared with his permission).
+Gluten Dude, a fellow celiac disease blogger, compiled symptoms of Celiac Disease from 130+ patients in the spring of 2013 and created the following image (shared with his permission).
 It is pretty spot-on in .